SGauvin/HsvConverter/README.md

 # HsvConverter
 Fast HSV to RGB conversion library.
 The conversion does not make use of floating-point arithmetic, so it is useful and significantly faster than other libraries for hardware with no FPU like Arduinos.

+Unlike the CHSV color of the FastLED librairy, the HSVConverter librairy does not limit the hue value to a single byte to reprensent the whole 360 degrees, but instead has a byte per 60 degrees, making it 6 times more accurate, but at a speed cost for 8-bit architectures.
+This speed cost becomes negligeable in minimally complex programs.

 Here is a simple Arduino example to get started: